-A total of 54 trees were assessed and included in this report.
+A total of 61 items of vegetation (trees and shrubs) were assessed and included in this report.
 The subject trees were assessed in accordance with a visual tree assessment (VTA) as formulated by Mattheck & Breloer (1994)1, and practices consistent with modern arboriculture.
 The following limitations apply to this methodology: